Administrative divisions of Myanmar: Districts and Townships

 Districts are the second-order divisions of Myanmar and are often named after a population center within the district of the same name.
 Shan State has the most districts, even excluding Self-Administered Zones and Divisions.
-Naypyidaw Union Territory and Mon State have the least with just 2 districts.
+Naypyidaw Union Territory, Tanintharyi and Mon State have the least with just 4 districts.
 The District's role is more supervisory as the 330 townships are the basic administrative unit of local governance and are the only type of administrative division that covers the entirety of Myanmar.
 A District is led by a District Administrator and a Township is administered by a Township Administrator.
 Both are appointed civil servants through the General Administration Department (GAD) of the Ministry of Home Affairs (MOHA).
 The Minister of Home Affairs is to be appointed by the military according to the 2008 constitution.
+The 2008 Constitution of Myanmar defined 75 districts.
+In April 2022, 46 additional districts were formed by MOHA bringing the total up to 121 districts.

 Most local governance services are offered at the Township level; few services are offered at the District level.
 The Township Administrator is the key focal point for most interactions with the government and the Township Administrator serves as a representative of the State or Region government and executes functions on behalf of the State or Region.
 All Township governments are staffed by 34 GAD civil servants regardless of population, although larger townships may have several Township committees that coordinate with the Township and report to the District.
 Subtownships exist for many but not all townships.
 They can be created for many reasons including, townships with large areas, townships with a large natural barrier or townships with a lopsided population distribution.
 These subtownships are unofficial, but can be used by the Township administration and national ministries for data collection and administrative ease.